pivotal-mea-pa/qnb-workshop/cloud-ops/L1/slides/cloud-ops-l1-pa-prereqs.en.md

 Pivotal Web Services may be used for the **Demo/Lab: Push an App** in the **What is PCF** section.
 If you have your own Foundation setup please by all means use that.

 A running Foundation with PAS installed is ideal.
-The **Demo/Lab: Rotate (Service Credentials) & Repave (BOSH Recreate)** in the **Security Posture** section will be easier to complete with this available.
+The **Demo/Lab: Rotate (Runtime Encryption Keys) & Repave (BOSH Recreate)** in the **Security Posture** section will be easier to complete with this available.

 <br>
 **Reference Material:**